Seven Ways to Fight Acne Blemishes

 A lot people believe that because whiteheads and blackheads are hardened skin oils, it’s a good idea to dry out the skin.
 Actually, it’s not.
 Drying out the skin just creates the tiny flakes of dried skin that keep pores clogged.
 If you don’t have accumulations of dead skin in pores, then oily skin won’t necessarily form blemishes.
 You may have a problem with shiny skin, but that is something you can take care of with powder, if desired.

-Nearly everyone needs moisturizer at one time or another.
+Nearly everyone needs moisturizer at one time or another8.
 The important thing to remember is never to use a “moisturizer” that contains alcohol.
 Alcohol-based “moisturizers” actually dry out your skin, forcing it to repair itself by producing more oil.
 The additional oil in the skin is not obvious until about 3 days after you use alcohol-based products on the skin, so the cause and effect relationship may not be obvious.
 It’s better to use an “oil in water” moisturizer that contains some oil to dissolve the oil in your pores plus water to keep the skin soft and supple.
 Soft skin lets pores drain.

 5. Use the right kind of light to prevent blemishes from coming back.

 Sunlight contains UV rays that can damage the skin.
 Acne treatment lamps, however, use visible blue light to kill acne bacteria and visible red light to help shrink the sebaceous glands to release oil into pores.
-A blue and red light lamp requires about a US $100 to $200 initial outlay, but it can pay for itself in just a few months as it helps clear up pimples.
+A blue and red light lamp9 requires about a US $100 to $200 initial outlay, but it can pay for itself in just a few months as it helps clear up pimples.
 Be careful to use the lamp as directed.
 More is not better.
 Your objective is not to heat or dry out the skin, just to kill bacteria (which you can’t feel) and to shrink oil-producing glands (for which you won’t notice any difference for several days to several weeks).

 6. The right “chemical” treatment may be more effective than the wrong “natural” treatment for clearing up blemishes.

-Benzoyl peroxide kills acne bacteria.
+Benzoyl peroxide kills acne bacteria10.
 When the bacteria die, the immune system no longer needs to keep trying to get rid of them by generating inflammation, and pimples have a chance to heal.
 Benzoyl peroxide is best used as a spot treatment for pimples in 10% strength, but if you have 20 or more pimples on your face you may get better results by treating your entire face with a milder, 2.5% to 5%, benzoyl peroxide product.

 Looking for something to get the red out of your skin and shrink pimples while they are healing?
 Use a product that contains both benzoyl peroxide and tea tree oil such as Serious Skin Care Clearz-It Acne Medication.
 The tea tree oil relieves inflammation and also kills acne bacteria while the benzoyl peroxide exfoliates the skin, peeling away invisible clumps of dead skin that keep pores from draining.